 - i) An Ineligible Child Allocation is an amount equal to one half the current year's SSI FBR that is disregarded from the ineligible parents' gross income.
 This allocation is used to meet the needs of ineligible children in the household.
 This allocation is available for each ineligible child in the home.
 The amount of the allocation is reduced by any of the ineligible child's own income. - ii) An Ineligible Parent(s) Allocation is an amount equal to the current year's SSI FBR for a single individual or a couple, as applicable.
-This amount is used to meet the needs of the ineligible parent(s) in the home with an applicant/client child. - iii) No allocations are allowed for applicant/recipient spouses who do not have children in the home. - b.
-Allocations are applied to the income in the following manner: - i) Allocation disregards are deducted from unearned income before earned income. - ii) Ineligible child allocation disregards are deducted from parents' income before any standard disregards are applied. - iii) Ineligible parent(s) allocation disregards are deducted after any ineligible child allocation disregards and after the standard income disregards.

-4. Income disregards

-\$20 Unearned Income Disregard
+This amount is used to meet the needs of the ineligible parent(s) in the home with an applicant/client child.

+- iii) No allocations are allowed for applicant/recipient spouses who do not have children in the home. - b.
+Allocations are applied to the income in the following manner: - i) Allocation disregards are deducted from unearned income before earned income. - ii) Ineligible child allocation disregards are deducted from parents' income before any standard disregards are applied. - iii) Ineligible parent(s) allocation disregards are deducted after any ineligible child allocation disregards and after the standard income disregards. - 4.
+Income disregards - a. \$20 General Income Disregard

-If there is unearned income left after the Ineligible Child and Parent(s) Allocation Disregards are applied, the first \$20 of total available unearned income (except for SSI income) must be disregarded.
+If there is unearned income left after the Ineligible Child and Parent(s) Allocation Disregards are applied, a General Income Disregard of \$20 shall be applied as follows:

-- b. \$65 Plus One Half Remainder Earned Income Disregard - i) If there is earned income left after the Ineligible Child and Parent(s) Allocation Disregards are applied: - 1) Deduct the first \$65 of all earned income. - 2) Divide the remaining income in half. - 3) The result is the amount of earned income used for determining eligibility. - c.
+- i) The first \$20 of total available unearned income (except for SSI income) must be disregarded.
+The remaining amount of unearned income is countable. - ii) If the client has less than \$20 of unearned income, the difference between the gross unearned income and the \$20 deduction shall be applied as an earned income disregard, if applicable. - iii) Only one \$20 general income disregard is allowed per couple and is divided between the two spouses.
+If one of the spouses has no income the other spouse shall get the full \$20 disregard. - b. \$65 Plus One Half Remainder Earned Income Disregard - i) If there is earned income left after the Ineligible Child and Parent(s) Allocation Disregards are applied: - 1) Deduct the first \$65 of all earned income. - 2) Divide the remaining income in half. - 3) The result is the amount of earned income used for determining eligibility. - c.
 Child support received by an applicant/recipient child is reduced by one third of the total child support payment.
 This reduction does not apply to ineligible children when calculating the ineligible child allocation disregard. - d.
 The first \$400 of the gross monthly earned income is exempt for a blind or disabled child who is a student that is regularly attending school.
-The exemption cannot exceed \$1,620 in a calendar year. - e.
+The exemption cannot exceed \$1,620 in a calendar year.

+e.
 Title 20 of the Code of Federal Regulations, § 416.1112 (2012) is hereby incorporated by reference into this rule.
 Such incorporation, however, excludes later amendments to or editions of the referenced material.
 These regulations are available for public inspection at the Department of Health Care Policy and Financing, 1570 Grant Street, Denver, CO 80203.
 Certified copies of incorporated materials are provided at cost upon request.